top of page

 Using administrative panels from Norway and the Netherlands and the US Survey of Consumer Finances, we document five facts about the cash share -- the ratio of money holdings to financial wealth -- held by individuals and firms. (i) Deposit rates and the aggregate cash shares of individuals and firms have decreased substantially since the 1990's. (ii) The decline in individuals' aggregate cash share is driven by the wealthiest 10%. (iii) Deposit rates predict the wealthy's cash share. (iv) Interest income no longer represents a significant proportion of income for wealthy individuals. (v) Firms exhibit similar moneyholding dynamics as individuals.

-We model capital markets as a parsimonious system of simultaneous linear equations expressing firm-level supply and demand for financial capital.
+We develop an empirically tractable supply and demand system of financial markets, which explains the cost and quantity of capital used by individual firms.
 Investor preferences, biases, and risk assessments drive capital supply, while a firm’s profitability and other characteristics drive demand.
 Firm sizes and capital costs are endogenously determined in general equilibrium.
-Using theoretically-motivated instruments, we estimate the supply and demand schedules of over 1,200 U.S. firms.
-We quantify the equilibrium sensitivities of firm size and capital cost to systematic risks, social score, profitability, and asset tangibility.
-The paper highlights the usefulness of empirical supply and demand systems at the intersection of corporate finance and asset pricing.
+Using theoretically motivated instruments, we estimate the supply and demand schedules of over 1,200 U.S. firms.
+Our system produces accurate forecasts of firm sizes and capital costs.
+We use the estimated system to quantify the equilibrium sensitivities of size and capital cost to firm and investor characteristics.

 Why do homeowners invest the bulk of their wealth in their home?
 (2020), with Laurent Barras